zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 ## 3.8 — Death as Temporal Completion

-The ultimate temporal event is death—the dissolution of the container that structured this particular flow of time.
+The ultimate temporal event is death, the dissolution of the container that structured this particular flow of time.

 From the RTM perspective, death is not cessation but completion.
 The structural time that was "a human life" reaches its natural terminus.
 The consciousness that flowed through that structure does not disappear; it ceases to flow in that particular pattern.